sourcegraph/about/handbook/ceo/edu/index.md

 ### Feature mapping

-How do Search, Understand, and Automate map to product features and eng teams?
+How do Search, Understand, and Automate map to Sourcegraph product features?

 - Search: code search, plus all the work to sync code and permissions across many different code hosts and other sources
 - Understand: all the contextual information we can provide: code intelligence, extensions (both the extensions API and specific extensions, such as Datadog), code insights (which is a way to model higher-level concepts in code; currently we think of it as "dashboards and charts" but I would like us to shift to thinking of code insights as a way to model concepts such as "this is a unit test vs. slow e2e test" or "this React component is using the new good API, not the bad old API", and the dashboards/charts would just be one of many ways that these concepts are exhibited); plus bringing all these things into the editor (not just on the web and code host)